 Thermodynamics explores the connections between heat and other forms of energy, temperature, and entropy, with applications to engines, refrigerators, and phase transitions.
 Oscillatory behavior and wave motion, with application to acoustic and optical phenomena.
 Geometric and wave optics, considering optical systems and the diverse phenomena associated with the wave nature of light.
 Techniques from calculus are introduced and taught as needed.
+Proficiency with algebra is expected.
 One laboratory meeting per week.
-MNS or NPS; Prereq: Satisfaction of Math Proficiency or permission of the instructor; QL; Offered every winter: STAFF
+MNS or NPS; QL; OR; SI; Offered every winter; STAFF